 Language can be confusing, and that was clearly identified during the research phase of this project.
-Some of the key terms that are used in this book include:
+Some key terms that are used in this book include:

-Inclusion In this document inclusion refers to embracing the diversity of humanity - abilities, culture, language, age, gender.
+Inclusion In this document inclusion refers to embracing the diversity of humanity - abilities, culture, language, age, and gender.

-Access The terms 'access' and 'accessible' refer to the ability to have or use facilities, information, services and opportunities in a way that is suited to someone's needs.
+Access Access and accessible refer to the ability to have or use facilities, information, services and opportunities in a way that is suited to someone's needs.